Tomius/oglwrap/README.md

   * Double
 * Less macros, nicer looking names.
 * Easy to read, easy to parse.
 It is fully supported by intellicenses unlike the C OpenGL or oglplus.
-* Built in error checking and debug information.
+* Built in conditional error checking for every OpenGL call, so you can exactly know when and where did the error happen.
+The checking only happens if you #define OGLWRAP_DEBUG as it might make you loose up to 5 FPS.